Multi-agent decision-making dynamics inspired by honeybees: An agent-based decision-making model organized by a pitchfork singularity

-\begin{remark}[Sensitivity to system and environmental changes]Organizing centers provide both robustness {\em and sensitivity} to nonlinear phenomena.
-Infinitesimal deviations from the perfectly symmetric state, for example \nlchg{a slight overall preference} for one of the two alternatives, will unfold the pitchfork, break deadlock, and enforce convergence to a decision.
-This ultrasensitive \nlchg{responsiveness} provides the mechanism through which decision-making efficiently {\em adapts} to changes in environmental \nlchg{cues} or agent \nlchg{preferences and interconnections}.
+\begin{remark}[Sensitivity to system and environmental changes] \textup{Organizing centers provide both robustness {\em and sensitivity} to nonlinear phenomena.
+Infinitesimal deviations from the perfectly symmetric state, for example a slight overall preference for one of the two alternatives, will unfold the pitchfork, break deadlock, and enforce convergence to a decision.
+This ultrasensitive responsiveness provides the mechanism through which decision-making efficiently {\em adapts} to changes in environmental cues or agent preferences and interconnections.
 And this form of adaptation is robust, because no aberrant behaviors can be observed besides the four persistent bifurcation diagrams prescribed by the organizing center.
 The coexistence of robustness and sensitivity seems, almost tautologically, a necessary condition for survival and evolution.
-As in real life, not all decisions made through this mechanism will correspond to democratic or optimal decisions because \nlchg{of the influence of} the network topology and agent preference strength \cite{Couzin2011}.
+As in biological systems, not all decisions made through this mechanism will correspond to democratic or optimal decisions because of the influence of the network topology and agent preference strength \cite{Couzin2011}.
 In an engineering setting, to ensure that the best decision is made, careful attention must be paid to the relation between system parameters and the opening of the pitchfork.
 This can be done using constructive sensitivity analysis at the organizing center that is grounded in unfolding theory and Lyapunov-Schmidt reduction.
-Result~(iii) of Theorem~\ref{theorem:unfolding generic} provides an example of this type of sensitivity analysis. \end{remark}
+Theorem~\ref{theorem:unfolding generic}(iii) provides such a sensitivity analysis, showing how an agent's influence depends on its eigenvector centrality.
+Theorem~\ref{theorem:unfolding generic}(iii) predicts the bias in the decision in favor of the smaller group's preference $- \beta_B$, shown in Figure~\ref{fig:univ-unfolding}, because the sum of eigenvector centralities for the smaller informed group is larger than the sum of eigenvector centralities for the larger informed group.} \end{remark}